Order summary

 Q: Can all carrier-locked phones be unlocked?

-A: Most can be, but the process and eligibility criteria can vary by carrier and sometimes by the phone model.
+A: Yes, but the process and eligibility criteria can vary by carrier and sometimes by the phone model.

 Q: Is unlocking a phone legal?